Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 What is Poyang Lake?

-Poyang Lake, also named Pengli or Pengze, is an area with invaluable ruins, important historic events, legendary folklores, mysterious Devil Triangle, and picturesque scenes.
+Poyang Lake, also named Pengli or Pengze, is an area with invaluable ruins, important historical events, legendary folklores, the mysterious Devil Triangle, and picturesque scenes.

 Birds of Poyang Lake, Photo from Official Site of Poyanghu National Wetland Park.